Four steps to take before federal student loan payments restart

 Ask Your Servicer to Extend the Pause on Your Student Loans

-If you are currently working but are still unable to afford the monthly payments on an income-driven repayment plan due to your current financial situation, you might have the option of extending the pause on your student loans past May 1, 2022.
+If you are currently working but are still unable to afford the monthly payments on an income-driven repayment plan due to your current financial situation, you might have the option of extending the pause on your student loans after payments resume in 2023.
 Call your servicer, and ask for either a deferment or a forbearance.
 Note: there are deferment and forbearance limits for most borrowers; therefore, it’s best to only use them when needed.
 While your payments will be suspended during this time period, beware that interest will continue to accrue.
 Federal Student Aid strongly recommends that you put money toward interest during your deferment period.

 Learn about the different types of deferment programs as well as eligibility requirements and how to apply.